-Strategy: Capalino+Company proposed a community board task force to explore alternative sites and to document the economic importance of the market.
-Following the issuance of the Task Force report, we briefed representatives of the NYC Economic Development Corporation and Deptartment of City Planning to enlist their support.
-During the next phase, we coordinated a careful evaluation of three alternative sites and finally determined, in coordination with government and community leaders, that a site on 39th Street between 9th and 10th Avenues would represent the best solution to operate the market, while at the same time, catalyze economic activity in an under-utilized area.
+Capalino proposed a Community Board task force to explore alternative sites and document the economic importance of the Market.
+Following the issuance of the Task Force report, Capalino briefed representatives of the NYC Economic Development Corporation and Department of City Planning to enlist their support.
+During the next phase, Capalino coordinated a careful evaluation of three alternative sites and finally determined, in coordination with government and community leaders, that a site on 39th Street between 9th and 10th Avenues would represent the best solution to operate the market, while at the same time, catalyze economic activity in an under-utilized area.

-Result: In April 2003, the Hell’s Kitchen Flea Market was officially granted a Street Activity Permit to operate the market every Saturday and Sunday throughout the year.
+In April 2003, the newly minted Hell’s Kitchen Flea Market was officially granted a Street Activity Permit to operate the Market every Saturday and Sunday throughout the year.
 It has been a resounding success and an example of community pride.
-Capalino+Company also assisted HKFM in the deployment of its marketing strategy by brokering strategic partnerships with Time Out Magazine and M@xRacks.
+Capalino’s expertise in City affairs was integral to finding the Flea Market a successful new home.
+Capalino also assisted the Market in the deployment of its marketing strategy by brokering strategic partnerships with Time Out Magazine and M@xRacks.